It's time to build the post-COVID future

 - For ecosystem leaders: Rally your community to launch startups that will have a positive impact on the world.
 Apply to lead a world-class pre-seed accelerator in your city.

-To keep people safe and #StopTheSpread, the Founder Institute has moved our 30+ operating startup accelerator programs to a virtual format, and all enrolling Founder Institute programs with start dates in 2020 are planned to be 100% online.
+To keep people safe and #StopTheSpread, the Founder Institute has moved our 30+ operating startup accelerator programs to a virtual format, and all enrolling Founder Institute programs with start dates in or before Q3 2021 are planned to be 100% online.

 Our singular focus is to continue providing the highest quality pre-seed accelerator program in the world, while keeping everyone safe and recognizing local and regional health advisories.